Agile Accounting Standard Program

 The explosive and strategic growth of technology in the 90’s, combined with the absence of standard accounting methodologies prompted FASB and AICPA to publish accounting guidelines (SOP 98-1, ASC 350-40) that require all organizations to better define and standardize internal IT development costs.
 These mandatory accounting guidelines require all organizations to better define, standardize and report internal IT development costs in order to standardize financial reporting, eliminate the inconsistencies across companies and ensure investors made informed decisions ; and designed around a phased, waterfall based Software Development Lifecycle and IT investment model where IT projects are delivered in discrete, time boxed phases.
 As organizations adopt an iterative Agile development and delivery model, they encounter inherent constraints and points of friction with legacy accounting practices and policies which could adversely impact Enterprise Agile adoption and scalability.
 Before Agile can scale as the primary mode of developing software, this accounting issue needs more clarification and an Agile software and project accounting practice needs to be developed.

 FASB accounting standard SOP 98-1: Accounting for the Costs of Computer Software Developed or Obtained for Internal Use (ACC Section 10,720) provides legal guidance on the appropriate way to account for corporate investment in software.
-In a waterfall method of software development with phased gates where all of the feasibility, analysis and design activities and task are completed before development begins and individual team members track their time to specific work breakdown tasks associated with discrete project phases (i.e. a preliminary phase of feasibility analysis and high level design; a development phase of development, testing, implementation, integration and deployment ; and a deployment phase of stabilization and maintenance); this accounting standard provides clear guidance.
+In a waterfall method of software development with phased gates where all of the feasibility, analysis and design activities and task are completed before development begins and individual team members track their time to specific work breakdown tasks associated with discrete project phases (i.e. a preliminary phase of feasibility analysis and high level design; a development phase of development, testing, implementation, integration and deployment ; and a deployment phase of stabilization and maintenance); this accounting approach provides clear guidance.
 However, as Agile gains prominence, the phased gate language results in significant confusion and challenges of interpreting how to map the iterative work that happens throughout an Agile project lifecycle and is becoming an increasing urgent issue.

 - Loss of material benefits of utilizing the an Agile methodology (increasing the cost and risk of software development)